IBM-Blockchain/blockchain-vscode-extension/tutorials/developer-tutorials/add-environment.md

 4. You will then be asked to choose an identity, select `Orderer Admin`

+5. You will then be asked if you want to associate the identity with other nodes, select `No`.

 Congratulations you have associated an identity with the `Orderer` node.
 Now we need to Associate an identity with the `Peer` node

 1. Click `Peer Org1`.